oppia/oppia-web-developer-docs/Math-Interactions-Overview.md

 ### Backend
 There are some custom objects (e.g. `MathEquation`, `AlgebraicIdentifier`, etc.)  present in `extensions/objects/models/objects.py` that help in type checks for the objects used in these interactions.
 The validators (e.g. `is_valid_math_expression`, `is_valid_algebraic_expression`, etc.) for these objects are present in `core/schema_utils.py`.

 For backend validations of the data stored for these interactions, we have a custom expression parser in `core/domain/expression_parser.py`. **Note that these need to be in sync with the behavior of nerdamer's validations.** To check nerdamer's behaviour, the source code can be checked [here](https://github.com/jiggzson/nerdamer).
-To ensure sync, an exhaustive list of test cases (refer to the original proposal) are run on both frontend and backend validators, so these can be updated if and when required.
+To ensure sync, an exhaustive list of test cases (refer to the original proposal linked in the references section below) are run on both frontend and backend validators, so these can be updated if and when required.
+These test cases are currently present in `math-interactions.service.spec.ts` for frontend and in `expression_parser_test.py` for backend.

 ## FAQs
 - **How is the data stored for these interactions validated?**